 - 1. Courses attended, with the indication of the course title, lecturer, date of examination passing and final mark. - 2.
-Seminars and talks attended (for each talk, indicate: name of the speaker, title, date and location [just the university and department] of the seminar). - 3.
+Seminars and talks attended (for each talk, indicate: name of the speaker, title, date and location [not the room, just the university and department] of the seminar). - 3.
 Research visits at other universities, research organizations, companies, etc. (indicate: name of the organization, location, dates of your visit). - 4.
 Meetings, workshops and conferences which you have attended AND where you have personally presented a work of yours (title of the meeting, date, location, and international/national character of the meeting). - 5.
 Meetings, workshops and conferences which you have attended WITHOUT personally presenting a work of yours (title, date, location, and international/national character of the meeting).
 This item includes also those conferences where someone else has presented a work of which you were a co-author. - 6.
-List of publications the phd student has co-authored and which resulted from his/her work in the PhD program. - 7.
-List of communications to conferences which have been co-authored (including the conferences already mentioned above). - 8.
-Possible teaching assistance performed (only official jobs). - 9.
-Any other relevant activity worth recording.
+List of publications you have co-authored and which resulted from your work in the PhD program.
+[FORMAT: - 7.
+List of communications to conferences which you have co-authored (including the conferences already mentioned above). - 8.
+Possible teaching assistance you have performed (only official jobs). - 9.
+Any other relevant activity you think worth recording.